ga-curriculum/data-management-in-ai-projects/microlesson-05/README.md

 #### 3. Architecture and Technologies

-Here's a Mermaid diagram illustrating the architecture of a data lake:
+Here's a diagram illustrating the architecture of a data lake:

 <div class="mermaid">
 graph LR